Lil119/Internet-Technologies/_pages/b_install_tutorial.md

 ## Installing Next.js

-Now that you have a container running, let's install Next.js on it.
+Now that you have a container running, let's install Next.js.

 First, you will need to run the command "npx create-next-app@latest" in the terminal.
 ![](/docs/assets/images/press-y-to-install.png)